Ever heard the expression “all workplaces are different; all workplaces are the same?”

-Taking action and confronting issues head on is part of good leadership.
-Ingrid Fredeen, specialist in ethics and legal compliance training, recommends taking the following steps to address the behaviour professionally:
+Taking action and confronting issues head-on is part of good leadership.
+Ingrid Fredeen, a specialist in ethics and legal compliance training, recommends taking the following steps to address the behaviour professionally:

 The more that you practice taking action on conflict resolution, the easier it will be over time.

 Last but not least: let’s talk about how to keep staff motivated and engaged in the workplace.

 Have you noticed certain employees taking longer lunches, skipping meetings, or checking out mentally from their work tasks?

 This can and will happen from time to time when staff become disengaged from their job.
 Rather than getting frustrated with your employees, it’s best to have some strategies in place to help keep team members focused and on track.